michaeltang235/electrode-implants-detect/README.md

 **Progress:**\
 We were able to identify locations of majority of electrode contacts using a reference template made by cropping images of electrode contacts.
-The general flowchart of the algorithm involes 3 steps, step 1: remove ncc <= ncc threshold, here ncc refers to normalized cross correlation step 2: remove overlapping detections with nms, here nms stands for non-maximum suppression step 3: remove isolated detections step 4: select contacts that agreed with the geometry of an electrode (i.e. those that are collinear and equidistant from one another)
+The general flowchart of the algorithm involes 3 steps, step 1: remove ncc <= ncc threshold, here ncc refers to normalized cross correlation\n step 2: remove overlapping detections with nms, here nms stands for non-maximum suppression\n step 3: remove isolated detections step 4: select contacts that agreed with the geometry of an electrode (i.e. those that are collinear and equidistant from one another)